psambit9791/jdsp/README.md

 <br/>

-For the latest development version of jDSP (unreleased):
+For the latest development version of JDSP (unreleased):

 ### Github
 ```